7 and 7

-A Seven and Seven or 7 and 7 is a highball cocktail, a mixed alcoholic drink containing Seagram's Seven Crown, a blended whiskey, and 7 Up, a lemon-lime soft drink.
+A Seven and Seven or 7 and 7 is a highball cocktail, a mixed alcoholic drink containing Seagram's Seven Crown, which is a blended whiskey, and 7 Up, which is a lemon-lime soft drink.
 It is typically served with ice.
 It was one of the most popular drinks in the United States during the 1970s.

 Mixture

 The following is a typical recipe for a 7 and 7: